-- Cardiac catheterization is a procedure to look at your child's heart or measure pressure in his heart.
-Your child's healthcare provider will insert a catheter into a blood vessel in his arm, leg, or neck.
-Contrast dye may be given to help healthcare providers see your child's heart and blood vessels better.
-Tell your child's healthcare provider if he has ever had an allergic reaction to contrast dye.
+- Cardiac catheterization is a procedure to look at your child's heart or measure pressure in his or her heart.
+Your child's healthcare provider will insert a catheter into a blood vessel in his or her arm, leg, or neck.
+Contrast liquid may be given to help healthcare providers see your child's heart and blood vessels better.
+Tell your child's healthcare provider if he or she has ever had an allergic reaction to contrast liquid.

 - Respiratory support includes oxygen, an endotracheal (ET) tube, or a ventilator.
 These can help your child breathe.